LiberlandHacker/OSSP-CS/course-options.md

 #### 🔴 Investing
 ##### BOOKS
+* 2008: Roger Lowenstein: "Buffet: The Making of an American Capitalist"
+* 2012: Robert Kiyosaki: "Rich Dad's Guide to Investing"
 * 2018: Grant Cardone: "How to Create Wealth Investing in Real Estate"

 #### 🔴 Managing a Business